vincentlortie/ClinBall/README.md

 ---
 # Report Draft
 TODO:
- - add hype about mutation count
+ - add details about mutation count: how using J's suggestion we tried to incorporate genomic context
  - add presentation-ready sentences

 ## Introduction & motivation